Ivo Caprino

 Ivo Caprino (17 February 1920 – 8 February 2001) was a Norwegian film director and writer, best known for his puppet films.
-His most noted film, Flåklypa Grand Prix ("Pinchcliffe Grand Prix"), was made in 1975.
+His most noted film, Flåklypa Grand Prix (Pinchcliffe Grand Prix), was made in 1975.

 Early life

-Caprino was born 17 February 1920 in Oslo, the son of Italian furniture designer Mario Caprino and the artist, Ingeborg "Ingse" Caprino nee Gude, who was a granddaughter of the painter Hans Gude.
-Ingse Gude was a watercolorist, illustrator, puppet maker, and author, born in Oybin, Saxony.
-The Caprinos divorced around 1927, and Ingse married the painter Bernhard Folkestad.
-After his death, she lived with the painter and art critic, Pola Gauguin.
+Caprino was born 17 February 1920 in Oslo, the son of Italian furniture designer Mario Caprino and the artist, Ingeborg "Ingse" Gude, who was a granddaughter of the painter Hans Gude.

 Early career

 In the mid-1940s, Caprino helped his mother design puppets for a puppet theatre, which inspired him to try making a film using his mother's designs.
 Ivo used the surplus puppets as inspiration for his first animated film, Tim and Tøffe (1948), the result of their collaboration.
 The eight minute film, however, was not released until 1949.
 Several other films followed, including two 15-minute shorts that are still shown regularly in Norway, Veslefrikk med Fela (Little Freddy and his Fiddle), based on a Norwegian folk tale; and Karius og Baktus, a story by Thorbjørn Egner of two little trolls—representing caries and bacterium—living in a boy's teeth.
 Gude made the puppets for these films as well.